alyssa1995/Documentation/README.md

 *Pushnami*
 <br/>
-This is dependent on sales whether they need Pushnami or not.
+This is dependent on ops whether they need Pushnami or not.
 Often times, you will be making two versions of the site, one with Push and one without.

 		<script type="text/javascript">
 		(function(document, window){